Nonprofit Eligibility Requirements

-- The organization is governed by a diverse board of directors (not by related family members or by persons serving as both board members and paid staff).
+- The organization is governed by a diverse board of directors not related by family members or persons serving as both board members and paid staff.

 - The primary mission of the organization, or significant outreach initiative, is to help low-income persons or to serve low-income populations.

 - The organization lacks the ability to afford legal assistance or paying for legal services would negatively impact their charitable work.

 Other factors which staff will use to evaluate eligibility include:

 - area of legal expertise required by the referral;

 - availability of attorneys willing to volunteer at any given time;